harith10-debug/AsrahFC/README.md

 ### How to Test
 1. Open `index.html`
 2. Click **Login / Sign Up**
-3. Login using the demo credentials above
+3. Login using the demo account detail above
 4. After login, you can access:
    - **Team Hub (dashboard.html)**
    - **Match History (dataview1.html)**
    - **Book Friendly (booking.html)**
+5. All above cannot be accessed if you not sign in yet.
+- Instagram does not allow websites to auto-send DMs; therefore the project uses a **clipboard + open profile** method for Instagram messaging.
+- **Book Friendly:** WhatsApp supports pre-filled messages via URL, so the user can tap **Send**.

 ### Invalid Login Test (Error Feedback)
 - Try entering any other username/password